New Development on Hessler Road, Tenant Displacement on Ford Drive

 -Laura Cyrocki, Hessler Neighborhood Association, Hessler Coalition

-Feel free to cut and paste these bullet points which you might find helpful:
+Feel free to cut and paste these bullet points:

 -New construction has not undergone sufficient planning studies, such as historic preservation, storm-water management, traffic, light, parking, feasibility and safety studies.